Genetics, Chronic Fatigue Syndrome, and Long Covid

 Other research points to almost half of people with more severe cases of West Nile having long-term symptoms from it.
 The NLRP3 inflammasome activation is important in fighting off West Nile, as is interferon.[ref]

-Another research study found that about 17% of COVID-19 patients continued to have fatigue symptoms after their illness.
-About 3% met the criteria for CFS/ME.
+Early on in the pandemic, a research study found that about 17% of COVID-19 patients continued to have fatigue symptoms after their illness.
+About 3% met the criteria for ME/CFS.
 The researchers also included PTSD in the study and found no overlap between patients with PTSD and CFS/ME.[ref]

 A May 2021 study sheds more light on the similarity between Long-COVID, ME/CFS, and chronic viral fatigue.
 The study found that 67% of the long COVID patients had reactivated Epstein-Barr virus titers (compared to only 10% in the control group).
 Symptoms of Epstein-Barr virus (fatigue, brain fog, sleep problems, muscle aches, headaches, gastrointestinal issues, and skin rash) overlap completely with long COVID symptoms.[ref]